knowicki024/phase-1-pokemon_project/README.md

 Pokemon Collection Incrementer:
 Introduce a dynamic feature that enables users to increment the count of specific Pokemon in their collection, adding an interactive element to the app.

-Render Random Pokemon At Page Load:
+Display Random Pokemon on Page Load:
-Utilize random number generator to implement random rendering at initial page load.
+Utilize random number generator to dynamically render Pokemon upton initial page load, enhancing the element of surprise and variety.